MercuryDB/mercurydb/README.md

 #### Mercury Packages

-A library __source package__ is typically given a namespace like `com.developer.library`. `org.mercurydb.Main` is the executable Java file responsible for the creation of the files in an HgDB database.
+A library __source package__ is typically given a namespace like `com.developer.library`. `Main` is the executable Java file responsible for the creation of the files in an HgDB database.

 #### Mercury Database API